invincibleyolk/electron-react-antd-mobx-boilerplate/README.md

-# electron-react-antd-mobx-boilerplate
+# electron-react-antd-mobx-ts-boilerplate
- A boilderplate of electron&amp;react&amp;antd&amp;mobx with simple example
+ A boilderplate of electron&amp;react&amp;antd&amp;mobx&amp;ts with simple example

 ### To be done
 1.support less